Click any photograph to enlarge

 clockmaker, with a little alteration and the clock and music will still run for eight days.

 In order to get a long duration with the musical section, it is driven by four barrels.
 This gives a long enough duration to allow the random use of the musical pull cord.
 There are 20 tunes on the music barrel.
-To review these tunes – visit “The Malta Workshop” page.
+To review these tunes – visit “The Solent Workshop” page.

 The clock took just over two years to build.
 I have not weighed this clock but estimate it at about 56-lb.

 See more on the building of this clock on Utube

 Price Group H

 After completing a commission of a three train clock I thought I would build one to my own taste and came up with this effort.
 The clock has three trains, with dead beat escapement, Chimes on eight bells (either Whittington or a straight forward peal), and strikes the hours on a coiled gong.
 No additional complications were made except that each part should be unusual and to be as fancy as is reasonably possible.
 The unusual wheel design was supplied by Nathan Bower.
 Emanuel Micallef of Valletta, a furniture maker and restorer, made the base.